scuzzydude/asimov/asimov.md

 # Scoot(23)

 In [*Collecting Responsibility*](#_Collecting_Responsibility), I recount a moment of inspiration.
 I wrote about *Challenger* in terms of a postcard I'd lost.
 It was a critical breakthrough in my thinking.
 Later that night it was as if the basketball gods were blessing my idea because Kevin Porter Junior destroyed the Bucks, dropping 50 points.
-It is a good story, and it really happened like I wrote it.[^123]
+It is a good story, and it happened like I wrote it.[^123]

 It wasn't until much later that it hit me; I'd already finished writing the book and realized something even more profound.
 It's an even better story.
 This work is a testament to genius, so I'll keep the embellishment down to a Texas minimum.